-Use or disclosure of information obtained from Food Stamp applicants or eligibility units, exclusively for the Food Stamp Program, is restricted to the following persons:
+Use or disclosure of information obtained from Supplemental Nutrition Assistance Program (SNAP) applicants or households, exclusively for SNAP, is restricted to the following persons:

 - persons directly connected with the administration or enforcement of the provisions of the Federal Regulations, other federal assistance programs, or federally assisted state programs which provide assistance, on a means-tested basis, to low income individuals.
 Examples include, but are not limited to: